-The Benefits of Decision Model and Benefits of Notation topic is almost a business case Decision for the use of this approach and Model and Notation exemplifies why an organization should use Enterprise Architect to model decisions.
+Model and Notation use of this approach and exemplifies why an organization should use Enterprise Architect to model decisions.
 After completing the topic you should be able to see how and why it could be used to assist your own organization in modeling decisions more formally and rigorously, and the benefits that would be gained from taking this approach, including validation and the generation of implementation code.
-The Context for Decision Model and Context for Notation topic will help Modelers, Decision Requirements Analysts and other Model and Notation stakeholders understand the situations in which the discipline of Decision Modeling can be used.
+Context for Decision Model and Notation The Context for Decision Model and Notation topic will help Modelers, Requirements Analysts and other stakeholders understand the situations in which the discipline of Decision Modeling can be used.
 It introduces a broad range of contexts from business, engineering and scientific disciplines.
 It discusses some of the canonical examples, such as the use of Decision Models with Business Process diagrams, and explores other interesting applications that are support by Enterprise Architect.

-Example The Example Decision Model topic

-Decision Model introduces a complete example that is simple enough to understand but also has sufficient complexity to demonstrate some of the expressive aspects of the standard and the facilities available in Enterprise Architect.
+Example Decision Model The Example Decision Model topic introduces a complete example that is simple enough to understand but also has sufficient complexity to demonstrate some of the expressive aspects of the standard and the facilities available in Enterprise Architect.
 The example will provide a useful backdrop for some of the later topics that will introduce more of the richer features of the language and the tool.
 Synopsis of the Notation The Synopsis of the Notation topic introduces you to the Decision Model and Notation standard.
 This includes the visual elements that will be placed on diagrams, including elements, relationships and artifacts, and their meaning and usage.
-The Decision Requiremen ts Diagram The Decision Requirements Diagram topic introduces the main diagram used for constructing Decision Models, and teaches you how to create, modify and work with the elements using the many tools available within Enterprise Architect.
+The Decision Requirements Diagram The Decision Requirements Diagram topic introduces the main diagram used for constructing Decision Models, and teaches you how to create, modify and work with the elements using the many tools available within Enterprise Architect.
 Many of the things you will learn in this topic can be applied to other diagram types as well, so by the final topic you will be well on your way to knowing how to work with the tool.
 Decision Expression Types The Decision Expression Types topic is where we explore how the logic for decisions is defined.
 It introduces the Expression types that can be used to describe the logic, and the expression editor that can be used to manage these expressions.
 Decision Tables Explained The Decision Tables Explained topic drills down into the details of the commonest expression type - the Decision Table - and explains Hit Policies, allowable values, value and expression types and more.
 This will become an important reference for both novice and experienced Decision Modelers.
 Validating a Decision Model The Validating a Decision Model topic introduces the validation tool, which can be used to check the consistency, correctness and completeness of the model.
 This is a useful feature built-in to Enterprise Architect, providing a safeguard against errors due to gaps and overlaps in expressions.
 Validation should be used as a precursor to simulation to ensure that the models are sound, expressive and logically codify the intent and reasoning behind the business decisions.

-Simulating a Decision Model

-The Simulating a Decision Model topic introduces features that allows a Decision Model to be executed as though it were in situ in a production system.
+Simulating a Decision Model The Simulating a Decision Model topic introduces features that allows a Decision Model to be executed as though it were in situ in a production system.
 Enterprise Architect allows a modeler (business or technical) to run the simulation with no need for configuration.
 Any decision within the Requirements diagram can be selected for simulation, including the highest level decision.
 You can select any predefined input data sets and run the simulation multiple times to see the model outputs with different data as inputs.

-Code Generation from a Decision Model
+Code Generation from a The Code Generation from a Decision Model topic introduces a productivity tool